 Within the Western and Central Pacific Ocean (WCPO), there are several major oceanic currents and circulation pathways that redistribute waters from different parts of the Pacific Ocean (Ganachuad et al., 2014).
 These currents carry water masses with distinct ocean properties (e.g. temperature, salinity, oxygen and nutrients).
-Changes in their intensity, composition or position can have an outsized impact on the environmental composition of the WCPO.
+Changes in their intensity, composition or position can have an outsized impact on the oceanographic composition of the WCPO.
 Such changes to the oceanography of the WCPO are typically driven by large-scale climate, including both anthropogenic trends and natural variability modes, such as the El Niño Southern Oscillation (ENSO) and Pacific Decadal Oscillation (IPO).
 This variability in ocean circulation is not uniform and thus impacts on marine ecosystems are not consistent throughout the WCPO.
 Therefore, it is essential to understand how climate change and natural variability, and their interactions might shift the oceanographic structure and composition of the WCPO.